amitJas/Quiz-Test/README.md

 # Quiz

-Hello Comm-IT :)
+Hello :)
-My name is Amit Jascourt - im submitting in the Code for your application test you sent me...

-i hope you enjoy it - looking forward to hearing from you :+1:
+My name is Amit Jascourt - i hope you enjoy this code :+1: